YesSeri/dataman/README.md

-# Rust TUI Data Wrangler
+# Dataman

-An Excel-like data wrangler in the terminal, inspired by [VisiData](https://www.visidata.org/).
+`dam` is an Excel-like data wrangler in the terminal, inspired by [VisiData](https://www.visidata.org/).
 This application allows you to manipulate and transform data using regex, logic or SQL.
 It reads files into an in-memory SQLite database, which we then query with dataman as a wrapper around sqlite.

 ## Installation